 That allows your prospect to step back if more time is needed.
 But make sure there is still a deadline.
 When your prospect responds, “I think I’ll just need a few more days,” reply, “Not a problem.
 Let’s push the deadline to next Wednesday.”
 You’ve given them the flexibility they need while keeping to a firm goal date.

 In general, people tend to feel content in helping others.
-Turn this reality into your advantage.
+Turn this reality to your advantage.
 This approach is beneficial in the sales process when you determine the decision-maker

 To better understand this explanation, please see the following two contents of the email: